maiskt/hackathon.github.io/11-Savings.Rmd

 + 0= "No"

 ## SAVE_HOUSE
-Save for house: counts respondents who save to buy or build a house
+Save for house: counts respondents who save to buy or build a house.

 Levels: